Tipton

 But to us he’ll always be Husband, Dad, Ampa and Papa John, which he held as his greatest honor.

 A celebration of life will be announced by the family later.
-In lieu of flowers, donations can be made in his memory to the St. Louis Chapter for the Huntington’s Disease Society of America; the Greater Missouri Chapter of the Alzheimer’s Association; or donate for a lasting tribute or charity of your choice.
+In lieu of flowers, donations can be made in his memory to the Missouri Chapter of Huntington’s Disease Society of America; the Greater Missouri Chapter of the Alzheimer’s Association; or donate for a lasting tribute or charity of your choice.

 Condolences